collective/Products.NoDuplicateLogin/README.txt

 Now test!
 It may also be necessary to "arrow up" the ``no_duplicate_login`` plugin in the ``Active Plugins`` display listing for both ``Authentication`` and ``Reset Credentials``.

+If you are using a policy product to install this, you can perform these actions by including an empty ``noduplicatelogin.xml`` file in your profile directory.